Boat Safety Equipment Checklist for Canadian Boaters

 • Matches or a lighter

-NBSS: your resource for boating safety regulations
+NBSS is your resource for boating safety knowledge

-Pleasure craft operators are required to have a variety of boating safety equipment on board.
+Pleasure craft operators in Canada are required to have a variety of boating safety equipment on board.
 The equipment required varies depending on the size and type of boat, so it’s important for boaters to be familiar with the list that applies to their vessel.

 Get your card today